Robert Wagner: Personal life

-In his memoirs, Wagner claimed to have had affairs with Yvonne De Carlo, Joan Crawford, Elizabeth Taylor, Anita Ekberg, Shirley Anne Field, Lori Nelson, and Joan Collins.
+In his memoirs, Wagner said he had had affairs with Yvonne De Carlo, Joan Crawford, Elizabeth Taylor, Anita Ekberg, Shirley Anne Field, Lori Nelson, and Joan Collins.
 He also claimed a four-year romantic relationship with Barbara Stanwyck after they acted together in the movie Titanic (1953).
-According to Wagner, because of their age differences—he was 22, she was 45—they kept the affair secret to avoid damaging their careers.
-He is also rumored to have had affairs with men, although Wagner identifies as heterosexual.
+According to Wagner, because of their age difference—he was 22, she was 45—they kept the affair secret to avoid damaging their careers.
+He is also rumored to have had affairs with men, which Wagner denies.

 In 1956, when he was 26 years old, Wagner became involved with 18-year-old actress Natalie Wood.
 They were married on December 28, 1957, in Scottsdale, Arizona.
-At some point during the first half of 1961, according to several published accounts, Wood caught him having an extramarital affair with another man in the couple's home.
-They announced their separation on June 20, 1961, and divorced on April 27, 1962.
+At some point during the first half of 1961, according to several published accounts, Wood caught him having an extramarital affair with a man in the couple's home.
+They announced their separation on June 20, 1961 (though Wagner has since stated that they separated in 1960), and divorced on April 27, 1962.

 While working on location in Europe, Wagner reconnected with an old friend, actress Marion Marshall.
 After a two-year courtship, Wagner, Marshall and her two sons from her marriage to Stanley Donen moved back to America.
 Wagner and Marshall married on July 21, 1963, at the Bronx Courthouse.
-They had a daughter, Katie (born 1964).
+They had a daughter, Katie (born May 11, 1964).
 They separated in June 1970 and divorced on October 14, 1971.

 Wagner was engaged to Tina Sinatra from June 1970 until January 1972.
 Immediately afterwards, Wagner rekindled his romance with Wood.
 They remarried on July 16 aboard the Ramblin' Rose, anchored off Paradise Cove in Malibu.
-They had a daughter, Courtney (born 1974).
-Following Wood's death in late 1981, Wagner became the legal guardian of her daughter by producer Richard Gregson, Natasha, then 11.
-He also gradually cut ties with his former sister-in-law, Lana Wood.
-Lana has claimed publicly that the reason behind the couple's first divorce was that Natalie caught Wagner in the arms of another man.
+They had a daughter, Courtney (born March 9, 1974).
+Following Wood's death on November 29, 1981, Wagner became the guardian of her then-11-year-old daughter by producer Richard Gregson, Natasha.
+He also cut ties with his former sister-in-law, Lana Wood, who later outed Wagner.

 On Valentine's Day 1982, Wagner began dating actress Jill St. John, whom he had known since the late 1950s.
-Wagner's memoir has an early photo of them together, taken in 1959 when they were contract players at Fox.
-After eight years together, they married on May 26, 1990.
-The marriage is the fourth for both Wagner and St. John and it has lasted longer than all of their six previous marriages combined.
-The couple co-starred in six films between 1967 and 2014 – most of them low-budget – and together in the first episode of Hart to Hart – and also appeared onstage in a 1996 production of Love Letters.
+After eight years together, they married on May 26, 1990, in Pacific Palisades and honeymooned on Little Torch Key.
+The marriage is the fourth for both Wagner and St. John and it has lasted longer than all six of their previous marriages combined.
+The couple co-starred in six films between 1967 and 2014 as well as the pilot episode of Hart to Hart, and also appeared onstage in a touring production of Love Letters (1996–2004).

 Wagner became a first-time grandfather in 2006 when Katie Wagner, his daughter with Marshall, gave birth to her son Riley John Wagner-Lewis.
+Riley is Wagner's only grandchild.